 Support friends and family as they run or race.
-Volunteer to be a race day driver for a friend.
+Volunteer to take care of a friend’s kid or dog while they run.
 Do race sherpa duty for those who helped you on your race day.

 In the Longer Term

 So you’ve had your time and you’ve physically and mentally recovered.
-You’ve volunteer for a few races and helped a friend run their first 5K.
+You’ve volunteered for a few races and helped a friend run their first 5K.

 You are beginning to think about your next thing.